Sagarv812/WinteROS_2025/Week 2/week2.md

 ros2 launch erc_gazebo_sensors_py chase_the_ball
 ```

 And voila!!
-It should be working use the resource spawner to spawn the ball and see how our bot finds the ball
+It should be working use the resource spawner to spawn the ball and see how our bot finds the ball.
 You can also remove the ball to see how the bot continues to explore if the ball is lost.
 Experiment around and enjoy :)